 Yeah, it’s time to get mega excited and share out the good news that you’re engaged.
-Before you tell your amazing Instagram and social media followers, you should pay respect to your family including and especially your grandparents and let them in on the news before you get your wedding ring selfie up.
+Before you tell your amazing Instagram and social media followers; You should pay respect to your family including and especially your grandparents.
+Let them in on the news before you get your wedding ring selfie up.
 It’ll make them super excited and be incredibly happy!

 They’ve likely thought of this moment since you were born, they’ll be as excited as you for sure!
 You’ll want to let them know the great news in person or via video call if you’re too far away.
 Pay them the respect of finding out in person first.
-Then you can go and tell everyone and pull out your wedding planning diary and start to plan a wicked engagement party.
+Then you can go and tell everyone; Pull out your wedding planning diary, and start to plan a wicked engagement party.

 Share on your socials

-You’re now free to post to social media, let all of your friends know, including your extended family and those you might want to invite to the wedding that it all just got a little real.
+You’re now free to post to social media.
+Let all of your friends know including your extended family; Also include those you might want to invite to the wedding that it all just got a little real.
 So get practicing taking engaged and ring selfies, you’ll find you won’t be able to stop.

 One of the first things you’ll also end up doing is practically plan your entire day on Instagram in one session – The excitement is real.
-But you’ll want to compose yourself and take it all in that you’re engaged first before you go crazy on the following of new wedding related hashtags and following of new channels.
+But you’ll want to compose yourself and take it all in that you’re engaged; Before you go crazy on the following of new wedding related hashtags and following of new channels.
 Plus you want to read all of this wedding planning guide too!

 Get the ring insured

 Boring!
 I know but you’d be surprised how easily the ring can get knocked or slips off without realising.
 You’ll want to protect that ring with everything.
 You wouldn’t want to regret not protecting it in the right way and live with the doubt for the rest of your married life.
-Insurance for engagement rings and wedding rings are very reasonable so you shouldn’t really go without – Get insurance on the list of to do’s as part of your wedding planning too.
+Insurance for engagement rings and wedding rings are very reasonable; You shouldn’t really go without – Get insurance on the list of to do’s as part of your wedding planning too.

 Sometimes the ring is handed down by generations and so the sentimental value is priceless.
 Don’t burden yourself with the guilt should something go wrong.
-Often, Insurance companies can have an identical replacement returned to you within a couple of weeks relieving you of any worry and you can keep showing off your newly engaged status!
+Often, Insurance companies can have an identical replacement returned to you within a couple of weeks; Relieving you of any worry and you can keep showing off your newly engaged status!
 So go get your wedding ring insurance!

 Arrange an engagement party

-Get the real celebrations underway once you’re home at a local favourite restaurant or party space to share the excitement with those around you.
+Get the real celebrations underway once you’re home.
+Choose to do it at a local favourite restaurant or party space to share the excitement with those around you.
 You should consider inviting those who would likely be at the wedding and on the guest list.

-Engagement parties have become a little bigger of recent years; I’ve been asked to photograph a few of them too which is exciting, but a sign they are becoming a more standard feature of the whole wedding celebrations.
+Engagement parties have become a little bigger of recent years; I’ve been asked to photograph a few of them too which is exciting; A sign they are becoming a more standard feature of the whole wedding celebrations.

 Usually a band is hired to front up the entertainment and of course, what party is good without a buffet or food of some kind – Honey to the Brie do a fantastic grazing platter to cater for most occasions which is ideal for the party, you could opt for street food or have the boys in from Ffwrnes Pizza create and deliver the most amazing tasting pizzas before your very eyes.

-Certainly lots to think about there but tread carefully around the guest list as to not offend anyone.
+Certainly lots to think about here, but tread carefully around the guest list as to not offend anyone.
 It’s easier to invite people later when you’re more certain of budget.

 Start to work out your wedding day

-In the rush of it all, don’t be eager to say yes to your parents friends from yesteryear or those you may resent asking later on.
+In the rush of it all, don’t be eager to say yes to everyone; including your parents friends from yesteryear.
+You may may resent asking some people in your excitement later on.
 The etiquette is that if you’ve been invited to their wedding it’s courteous to invite them to yours.

-Guest numbers is the biggest thing to eat at your budget so be mindful of how much you’re looking to spend, the sort of venue you want and how busy / intimate you’d want it to all be.
-You wouldn’t want to awkwardly say no to people you’ve initially invited as a passing comment or forgot about and may need to retract that verbal invitation; More on this later…
+Guest numbers is the biggest thing to eat at your budget; Be mindful of how much you’re looking to spend.
+Consider the sort of venue you want and how busy / intimate you’d want it to all be.
+You wouldn’t want to awkwardly say no to people; Those you’ve initially invited as a passing comment or forgot about and may need to retract that verbal invitation; More on this later…

 How to pick a wedding venue

 One of the hardest decisions surely has to be location.
 Even harder if family and friends are all spread out around the world.
 You should pick somewhere that best represents and fits in with your plans and your style.
-Is there enough accommodation at the venue or within a short taxi drive for your guests that are perhaps traveling from afar?
+Is there enough accommodation at the venue?
+Maybe somewhere within a short taxi drive for your guests that are perhaps traveling from afar?

-You’ll also want to consider the time of year, planning an outdoor wedding in winter isn’t a good start nor is a beach ceremony in 40* heat – your guests fully suited won’t enjoy that.
+You’ll also want to consider the time of year; Planning an outdoor wedding in winter isn’t a good start nor is a beach ceremony in 40* heat… Your guests fully suited won’t enjoy that.
 It’s best to visit your venue on an ‘open day’ or showcase.
 This allows you to really get to know the place and see which one fills your hearts with joy.